 Editing these fields will affect the corresponding metadata fields on all the images in the selected project, depending on the save option selected at the bottom of the window.

 You can 'uncheck' any of these fields and they will no longer be shown in the metadata section of the project level user interface.
 This will also disable the field, ignoring its contents during export, preserving whatever is already in the corresponding field in the watched image.

 Make sure to save the changes you make once you've edited any fields or added a template.

-Selecting 'Overwrite unedited" will save the metadata across the entire project, only overwriting fields that haven't been edited already on the image level.
+Selecting 'Unedited Images" will save the metadata across the entire project, only overwriting fields that haven't been edited already on the image level.

-Selecting "Overwrite all" will save the metadata across the entire project, overwriting all information currently in any metadata fields.
+Selecting "All Images" will save the metadata across the entire project, overwriting all information currently in any metadata fields.